 Eddie Shiomi — VICE CHAIR

-Eddie Shiomi, VP of Programs for Venture for America, a program for young, talented grads to spend 2 years in the trenches of a start-up with the goal that these graduates will become socialized and mobilized as entrepreneurs moving forward.
-Prior to joining VFA, Eddie spent seven years at the Coro New York Leadership center as director/trainer of numerous programs which include the Fellows Program in Public Affairs, a graduate level experiential leadership program that prepares high potential individuals for effective and ethical leadership in the public arena; and the Immigrant Civic Leadership program, a mid-career program designed to increase the capacity of people working to lead change in immigrant communities across New York City.
-While at Coro, Eddie delivered trainings to numerous public and private sector clients including Deutsche Bank, the NYC Department of Education, Malaria No More and City Year.
-A native of Los Angeles, Eddie started his career there as a Coro Fellow in Public Affairs.
+Mr. Shiomi is Director of Educational Innovation at the New School.
+Previously, he served as VP of Programs for Venture for America, and seven years at the Coro New York Leadership center as director/trainer of numerous programs which include the Fellows Program in Public Affairs and the Immigrant Civic Leadership program, a mid-career program designed to increase the capacity of people working to lead change in immigrant communities across New York City.
+Eddie started his career there as a Coro Fellow in Public Affairs.
 He then worked as campaign manager on numerous state assembly elections and served as deputy to former California Assembly Speaker Robert M. Hertzberg.
 Eddie was appointed co-chair of the Asian Pacific Islander American Gala reception during the 2000 Democratic National Convention.
-He currently serves as Vice-Chairman of the Board of Apex for Youth, a nonprofit organization which empowers underserved youth in New York City through a combination of one-to-one mentoring relationships, educational programs, and more recently, the incubation of a charter school in Central Queens which is set to open in the Fall of 2012.
-You can find him on weekends leading a 4th and 5th grade basketball league at Alfred E. Smith Public School #1 in Manhattan.
-Eddie received a B.S. in Biochemistry from the University of California, Los Angeles.
+He received a B.S. in Biochemistry from the University of California, Los Angeles and currently calls Brooklyn his home.

 Kathy Wong — SECRETARY

-Ms. Wong is currently a Vice President in the Global Finance group at JP Morgan Chase as a Relationship Manager, managing all the projects with the Investment Bank and Asset Wealth Management that cross-impact Corporate Finance.
-Prior to joining JPMorgan, she was a Principal Consultant at IBM Business Consulting Services, formerly PWC Management Consulting in the Financial Services industry.
+Ms. Wong is currently an Executive Director in the Global Finance group at JP Morgan Chase, managing a Project Management office for Corporate Financial Reporting.
+Prior to joining JPMorgan, she was a Principal Consultant at IBM Business Consulting Services, formerly PricewaterhouseCoopers Management Consulting in the Financial Services industry.

 Ms. Wong holds a B.S. in Engineering and Management Systems with a minor in Economics from Columbia University.
 She joined APEX in 1999 as a High School Mentor and SAT Prep Volunteer.
 She maintained her relationship with her mentee until she graduated high school while continuing to run the SAT Prep program until 2004.
 Interestingly, her former mentee was key in bringing Kathy back to APEX to join the Board, they are still in touch today.
 Ms. Wong is born and bred in New York City and is a product of the NYC Public School System.”